DanceTrack: Multi-Object Tracking in Uniform Appearance and Diverse Motion: Related Works

 \section{Related Works}

-\paragraph{Multi-object tracking datasets.} Many multi-object tracking datasets have been proposed focusing on different scenarios.
+\myparagraph{Multi-object tracking datasets.} Many multi-object tracking datasets have been proposed for different scenarios.
 Similar to our proposed dataset, many existing datasets focus on human tracking.
-PETS~\cite{PETS2009} dataset is one of the earliest in this area.
-And the more recent MOT15~\cite{MOT15} dataset and the following MOT17~\cite{MOT16} and MOT20~\cite{MOT20} datasets are all popular in this community.
-These datasets are limited in some aspects we care about.
-For example, MOT contains only handful of videos and scenarios.
-Even MOT20 increases the density of objects and emphasis the occlusion among them, the movements of objects are very regular and they still have very distinguishable appearance.
-Association by pure appearance matching~\cite{quasidense} also makes success and we will show that given the perfect detector, the tracking problem can be solved by a very naive association strategy on these datasets.
+PETS2009~\cite{PETS2009} dataset is one of the earliest in this area.
+The more recent MOT15~\cite{MOT15}, MOT17~\cite{MOT16} and MOT20~\cite{MOT20} datasets are all popular in this community.
+These datasets are limited in the aspects of undistinguished appearance and diverse motion.
+For example, MOT17 contains only a handful of videos and scenarios.
+Even MOT20 increases the density of objects and emphasizes the occlusion among them, the movements of objects are very regular and they still have distinguishable appearances.
+Association by pure appearance matching~\cite{quasidense} could easily make success on these datasets and we will show that given the perfect detector, the tracking problem on these datasets can be solved by a very naive association strategy, in Section~\ref{sec:oracle}.

-Besides, many other datasets are proposed for diverse objectives, e.g., WILDTRACK~\cite{wildtrack} for multi-camera tracking and association, Youtube-VIS~\cite{youtubevos} and MOTS~\cite{MOTS20} for pixel-wise tracking (Video Instance Segmentation).
-With the increasing attraction of autonomous driving, some datasets are built focusing on it specifically.
-KITTI~\cite{KITTI} is one of the earliest large-scale multi-object tracking datasets for driving scenarios where the objects of interest are vehicles and pedestrians.
-More recently, BDD100K~\cite{BDD}, Waymo~\cite{waymo} and KITTI360~\cite{KITTI360} are made available to the public, still focusing on autonomous driving problem but providing much larger scale data than KITTI.
-The motion patterns of objects in these datasets are even more regular than those focusing on only moving people with the limitation of lanes and traffic rules.
-There are many datasets focusing on more diverse object categories than person and vehicles.
-The ImageNet-Vid~\cite{ImageNet} benchmark provides trajectory annotations for 30 object categories in over 1000 videos and TAO~\cite{TAO} annotates even 833 object categories to study object tracking on long-tailed distribution.
+Besides, many other datasets are proposed for diverse objectives, e.g., WILDTRACK~\cite{wildtrack} for multi-camera tracking, Youtube-VIS~\cite{youtubevos} for video instance segmentation and tracking.
+With the increasing attraction of autonomous driving, some datasets are specifically built where the objects of interest are vehicles and pedestrians.
+KITTI~\cite{KITTI} is one of the earliest large-scale multi-object tracking datasets for driving scenarios.
+More recently, BDD100K~\cite{BDD}, Waymo~\cite{waymo} and KITTI360~\cite{KITTI360} are made available to the public, still focusing on autonomous driving scenarios but providing much larger scale data than KITTI.
+With the limitation of lanes and traffic rules, the motion patterns of objects in these datasets are even more regular than those focusing on only moving people.
+There are many datasets focusing on more diverse object categories than persons and vehicles.
+The ImageNet-Vid~\cite{ImageNet} provides trajectory annotations for 30 object categories in over 1000 videos and TAO~\cite{TAO} annotates even 833 object categories to study object tracking on long-tailed distribution.